ozantezcan/BSUV-Net-2.0/README.md

 * Pre-selected empty background frames
 * Foreground probability maps (FPM) for all inputs (We used [DeepLab v3](https://github.com/tensorflow/models/tree/master/research/deeplab) for computing FPMs)

 This dataset can be used to test the functions in this repository.
-Upon publication, we will publicly share the full dataset with all of these inputs.
+Upon publication, we will publicly share the full dataset with all of these inputs as long the trained network weights.

-## Training the mode
+## Training and Validation
 `train.py` can be used for training BSUV-Net 2.0.
 Run `python train.py -h` for seeing the usage of arguments

 Training of BSUV-Net 2.0 on test_dataset: